 The 14-in-1 Vacation Secret on South Carolina's Coast

-So whether you’re vacationing with the kids, as a couple, or as a solo traveler, there’s something (but more likely, many things) that’ll make you fall for this stretch of the South Carolina coast.
-Or fall all over again, if you've already a fan, because there’s a lot of new stuff (not least, direct flights from Providence, RI; Houston; Kansas City, MO; Orlando; Indianapolis and Albany, NY) to sweeten the deal.
+So whether you’re vacationing with the kids, as a couple, or as a solo traveller, there’s something (but more likely, many things) that’ll make you fall for this stretch of the South Carolina coast.
+Or fall all over again, if you've already a fan, because there’s a lot of new stuff to sweeten the deal.

 So read on for the lowdown on each of 14 communities, then start plotting your summer getaway.

 Welcome to the Grand Strand’s beating heart and main resort town.
 But in this case, “resort” means high-end high-rises, old-school motels (one of which is newly and fabulously redone)—and every accommodation in between.
 There are even six historic rental cabins at Myrtle Beach campgrounds, all built in the early 20th century by the Civilian Conservation Corps.